haxe-continuation/haxe-continuation/README.md

 ### Working with [Unity](http://unity3d.com/)

-You can use `@await` to create coroutine for Unity.
+You can use `@await` to create coroutines for Unity.

 ``` haxe
 // Must compile with `haxe -lib continuation -net-lib UnityEngine.dll`